js214/K66_tutorial/README.md

   SDK files needed for compilation
 - `7_rtos` is a self-contained FreeRTOS example that starts one periodic task

+The CMake files, and the whole directory, is much cleaner starting from `7_rtos` onwards.
+This should be the minimal starting point for future projects.

 ## Setup

 Install software: